Kutenai language: Current status

-One such example is the ʔAq̓am community of the Ktunaxa Nation, also known as St. Mary's band in Cranbrook B.C, which has a private elementary school called the ʔaq̓amnikSchool.
+One such example is the ʔAq̓am community of the Ktunaxa Nation, also known as St. Mary's band in Cranbrook, British Columbia, which has a private elementary school called the ʔaq̓amnik School.
 This school, as well as providing standard BC curriculum, teaches the Ktunaxa language and cultural traditions of the people to younger generations.
 It also has an after school program and a program called Headstart, which helps adults of children up to the age of six learn about teaching the Ktunaxa culture and language to their children.

 The Confederated Salish and Kootenai Tribes of the Flathead Nation have founded the Salish Kootenai College, a tribal college on the Flathead reservation in Pablo, Montana.
 The college offers a certificate program in Native American studies, which requires that students have knowledge of the history and culture of the Salish and Ktunaxa people.
 The curriculum also offers classes in basic Kutenai language pronunciation and grammar.
-Some sources suggest that the knowledge and preservation of the native communities culture will contribute to the preservation of the communities language, but there is no evidence yet from the Salish Kootenai College to support this claim.
+Some sources suggest that the knowledge and preservation of the native communities' culture will contribute to the preservation of the communities language, but there is no evidence yet from the Salish Kootenai College to support this claim.